nadhiaferliaa/regional-database-screening-monitoring/README.md

 This project was developed as a compact database study that examines how relational and spatial data can be organized into a coherent analytical framework.
 The repository combines district-level context, branch-level location data, applicant records, and loan observations in order to demonstrate a complete workflow of database preparation, rule-based screening, and district-level monitoring.

-Rather than approaching the dataset as a product prototype, the project is positioned as an academic-style analytical study with emphasis on schema design, query logic, and interpretability of outputs.

 ## Project Objectives
 The main objectives of this project are: